 Learn more about Zapier

 New to Zapier?
 Here are resources to help you get started:

 Learn more about Zapier in our quick-start guide

-This article was originally published in October 2018, and updated in 2020 by Tyler Robertson.
-It was most recently updated in September 2022 by Will Harris with new screenshots and product features.
+This article was originally published in October 2018.
+It was most recently updated in August 2023 by Will Harris to include new screenshots and features.